HammacheAbir/MadBox_translation_game/README.md

 ## Improvements

 Overall, the project is well-suited for the company's business context and meets the job description requirements.
-However, continuous improvements can be made as needed based on further feedback and evolving requirements.

 ## Development Time